gvwilson/sdxjs/en/src/doc-generator/index.md

 %]

 It works,
-but there is a double `h1` header for each file (the filename and and the title comment), the anchor IDs are hard to read, there are no cross-references, and so on.
+but there is a double `h1` header for each file (the filename and the title comment), the anchor IDs are hard to read, there are no cross-references, and so on.